Via Flavia

 or

-Variante Alta 33.1 km. h.7.30 625m.difference in altitude Difficulty: Very challenging.
+High variant 33.1 km. h.7.30 625m.elevation gain Difficulty: Very challenging.

 STAGE 04

 The landscape has completely changed and we are immersed in a coastal, sometimes marshy environment that represents an area reclaimed in the last century.
-There are many points of interest from a naturalistic point of view, such as biotopes, geosites, the Soča Mouth Nature Reserve, and the Cavanata Valley Regional Nature Reserve.
+There are many points of interest from a naturalistic point of view, such as biotopes, geosites, the Soča Mouth Nature Reserve and the Cavanata Valley Regional Nature Reserve.
 It is important to take care before departure and stock up on drinks and food.

 STAGE 05